solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 ## Customizing Rebroadcast Logic

-In order to develop their own rebroadcasting logic, developers should take advantage of `sendTransaction`’s `maxRetries` parameter.
-If provided, `maxRetries` will override an RPC node’s default retry logic, allowing developers to manually control the retry process [within reasonable bounds](https://github.com/solana-labs/solana/blob/98707baec2385a4f7114d2167ef6dfb1406f954f/validator/src/main.rs#L1258-L1274).
+In order to develop their own rebroadcasting logic, นักพัฒนา should take advantage of `sendTransaction`’s `maxRetries` parameter.
+If provided, `maxRetries` will override an RPC node’s default retry logic, allowing นักพัฒนา to manually control the retry process [within reasonable bounds](https://github.com/solana-labs/solana/blob/98707baec2385a4f7114d2167ef6dfb1406f954f/validator/src/main.rs#L1258-L1274).

 A common pattern for manually retrying transactions involves temporarily storing the `lastValidBlockHeight` that comes from [getLatestBlockhash](https://docs.solana.com/developing/clients/jsonrpc-api#getlatestblockhash).
 Once stashed, an application can then [poll the cluster’s blockheight](https://docs.solana.com/developing/clients/jsonrpc-api#getblockheight) and manually retry the transaction at an appropriate interval.
 In times of network congestion, it’s advantageous to set `maxRetries` to 0 and manually rebroadcast via a custom algorithm.
 While some applications may employ an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm, others such as [Mango](https://www.mango.markets/) opt to [continuously resubmit](https://github.com/blockworks-foundation/mango-ui/blob/b6abfc6c13b71fc17ebbe766f50b8215fa1ec54f/src/utils/send.tsx#L713) transactions at a constant interval until some timeout has occurred.